Home » Why some homes don’t get shown

 Dear Jamie,

-1. • Realtor® Kris receives a call from clients that they want to see a home seller’s home.
+1. • Realtor Kris receives a call from clients who want to see a home seller’s home.

-2. • She phones listing agent Phyllis to show the home today at 4 PM
+2. • She texts listing agent Phyllis to show the home today at 4 PM

 4. • Kris and the buyers are waiting.
 The listing agent, Phyllis, is waiting.

-5. • You call Phyllis back, but she is with other clients and can’t pick up your call.
+5. • You text Phyllis back, but she is with other clients and does not immediately respond.

-6. • Phyllis responds to the home seller’s message within a half hour and returns Realtor® Kris’ call (let’s assume Kris is waiting by the phone and picks up this call).
+6. • Phyllis responds to the home seller’s message within a half hour and returns Realtor Kris’ text

-When a home is difficult to show, it is often not shown.
-Other common reasons buyers are not looking is that the price is too high or the location is undesirable (hence the price is too high).
-You need to have an honest discussion with your real estate agent, who should be able to tell you the answer.
-If your Realtor® cannot provide you with answers, speak with their manager.
+When a home is hard to show, buyers often do not see it at all.
+In many cases, the price is too high.
+In other cases, the location is not desirable, which also pushes the price down.
+You need to have an honest conversation with your real estate agent.
+Your agent should explain the real reason clearly.
+If your Realtor cannot give you clear answers, you should speak with their manager.

 Related Post: Hiring your real estate friend